utsavraj/FindingWaldo/README.md

 *Source: [Wikipedia](https://en.wikipedia.org/wiki/Where%27s_Wally%3F)*

 ## Data Preparation
-* Custom Dataset of Where's Waldo picture was found using Google, Tumblr and other resources.
+* Custom Dataset of Where's Waldo picture was created using Google, Tumblr and other resources.
   * Located in folder named *UnlabelledData*
 * The data was labelled using [LabelImg](https://github.com/tzutalin/labelImg)
   * While labelling data, try to cover using the rectangle all the distinctive features of Waldo.